-Our Board has an Audit Committee, a Compensation Committee, a Nominating and Corporate Governance Committee and a Science and Technology Committee, each of which has the composition and responsibilities described below.
+Our Board has an Audit and Compliance Committee, a Compensation Committee, a Nominating and Corporate Governance Committee and a Science and Technology Committee, each of which has the composition and responsibilities described below.

-Audit Committee.
-Our Audit Committee met five times during 2015.
-The current members of our Audit Committee are Messrs.
+Audit and Compliance Committee.
+Our Audit and Compliance Committee ("ACC") met six times during 2017.
+The current members of our ACC are Messrs.
 Sblendorio, Essner and Raab.
-Mr. Sblendorio is the Chair of the Audit Committee.
+Mr. Sblendorio is the Chair of the ACC.

-Our Board has determined that Mr. Sblendorio is an Audit Committee financial expert within the meaning of Item 407(d)(5) of Regulation S-K and has "accounting or related financial management expertise" within the meaning of the rules and regulations of NASDAQ.
-Our Audit Committee was established in accordance with Section 3(a)(58) of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
-Our Audit Committee assists our Board in its oversight of the integrity of our financial statements, our independent registered public accounting firm's qualifications and independence and the performance of our independent registered public accounting firm.
+Our Board has determined that Mr. Sblendorio is an Audit and Compliance Committee financial expert within the meaning of Item 407(d)(5) of Regulation S-K and has "accounting or related financial management expertise" within the meaning of the rules and regulations of NASDAQ.
+Our Audit and Compliance Committee was established in accordance with Section 3(a)(58) of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
+Our ACC assists our Board in its oversight of the integrity of our financial statements, our independent registered public accounting firm's qualifications and independence and the performance of our independent registered public accounting firm.

-Our Audit Committee's responsibilities include:
+Our ACC's responsibilities include:

-- appointing, approving the compensation of, and assessing the independence of our independent registered public accounting firm; - overseeing the work of our independent registered public accounting firm, including through the receipt and consideration of certain reports from our independent registered public accounting firm; - reviewing and discussing with management and the independent registered public accounting firm our annual and quarterly financial statements and related disclosures; - monitoring our internal control over financial reporting, disclosure controls and procedures and code of business conduct and ethics; - Monitoring our Compliance Program; - establishing policies regarding hiring employees from our independent registered public accounting firm and procedures for the receipt and retention of accounting related complaints and concerns; - meeting independently with our independent registered public accounting firm and management; and - preparing the Audit Committee report required by SEC rules.
+- appointing, approving the compensation of, and assessing the independence of our independent registered public accounting firm; - overseeing the work of our independent registered public accounting firm, including through the receipt and consideration of certain reports from our independent registered public accounting firm; - reviewing and discussing with management and the independent registered public accounting firm our annual and quarterly financial statements and related disclosures; - monitoring our internal control over financial reporting, disclosure controls and procedures and code of business conduct and ethics;

+- monitoring our Compliance Program; - establishing policies regarding hiring employees from our independent registered public accounting firm and procedures for the receipt and retention of accounting related complaints and concerns; - meeting independently with our independent registered public accounting firm and management; - meeting independently with our Chief Compliance Officer; and - preparing the Audit Committee report required by SEC rules.

-All audit and non-audit services to be provided to us by our independent registered public accounting firm must be approved in advance by our Audit Committee.
+All audit and non-audit services to be provided to us by our independent registered public accounting firm must be approved in advance by our Audit and Compliance Committee.

-NASDAQ rules require that all members of the Audit Committee be independent directors, as defined by the rules of NASDAQ and the SEC.
-Our Board has determined that all the members of the Audit Committee satisfy the independence requirements for service on the Audit Committee.
+NASDAQ rules require that all members of the Audit and Compliance Committee be independent directors, as defined by the rules of NASDAQ and the SEC.
+Our Board has determined that all the members of the Audit and Compliance Committee satisfy the independence requirements for service on the Audit and Compliance Committee.

-A copy of the Audit Committee's written charter is publicly available on our web site at www.amicusrx.com.
+A copy of the ACC written charter is publicly available on our web site at www.amicusrx.com.

 Compensation Committee.
-Our Compensation Committee met five times during 2015.
-Ms. McGlynn, Mr. Raab and Dr. Barer are the members of our Compensation Committee.
+Our Compensation Committee met five times during 2017.
+Ms. McGlynn, Mr. Raab and Mr. Wheeler are the members of our Compensation Committee.
 Ms. McGlynn is the chair of the Compensation Committee.
 Our Compensation Committee assists our Board in the discharge of its responsibilities relating to the compensation of our executive officers.
 The Compensation Committee has retained Pay Governance, LLC ("Pay Governance") as its independent executive compensation consultant.
-Pay Governance reports directly to the Compensation Committee and provides guidance on matters including trends in executive and non-employee director compensation, the development of certain executive compensation programs and other matters as directed by the Compensation Committee.
-Pay Governance does not provide any other services to the Company.
-Based on the consideration of the various factors as set forth in the rules of the SEC, the Compensation Committee has determined that its relationship with Pay Governance and the work of Pay Governance on behalf of the Compensation Committee has not raised any conflict of interest.
+Pay Governance reports directly to the Compensation of the Compensation of the Compensation provides guidance on matters including trends in executive and non-employee director compensation, the development of certain executive compensation programs, determination of the Company peer group and other matters as directed by the Compensation Committee has determined that its relationship with Pay Governance and the work of Pay Governance on behalf of the Compensation Committee has not raised any conflict of interest.